coder/docs/setup/installation.md

-**For production deployments:** set up and use an external [PostgreSQL](https://www.postgresql.org/docs/12/admin.html) instance to store data, including environment information and session tokens.
+**For production deployments:** set up and use an external [PostgreSQL](https://www.postgresql.org/docs/12/admin.html) instance to store data, including workspace information and session tokens.

 ## Creating the Coder namespace (optional)